-A brother sent me an article in the last few days by a sister about her choice to wear hijab.
+A friend sent me an article in the last few days by a sister about her choice to wear hijab.
 It was like others I had read before: a defensive response to the perceptions of others.
 ‘So next time you see me,’ the author concludes, ‘don’t look at me sympathetically.
 I am not under duress or a male-worshipping female captive from those barbarous Arabic deserts.
 I’ve been liberated.’

 I have often reflected on our response to non-Muslims’ perceptions of us; indeed, on our perception of their perception.
 I have no doubt that we do often encounter hostility, but I wish to say that we must not let ourselves ‘expect’ it.